 We are a party to an employment agreement with Mr. Chen dated November 17, 2017.
 Under the employment agreement, Mr. Chen is an at-will employee, and his employment with us can be terminated by him or us at any time and for any reason.
 The employment agreement provides that Mr. Chen is entitled to a base salary of \$376,836 during his employment with us and that he is eligible, at our sole discretion, to earn a target annual bonus equal to 100% of his base salary.
-Mr. Chen's current base salary is \$395,678 and his current target annual bonus amount is 125% of his base salary.
+Mr. Chen's current base salary is \$425,354 and his current target annual bonus amount is 125% of his base salary.
 The employment agreement also provides that Mr. Chen is eligible to participate in our annual long-term incentive program, with a target annual equity award equal to 200% of his then-current base salary, and with the form, terms and conditions of such long-term incentive awards to be determined in our sole discretion.
+Mr. Chen's current target annual equity award is equal to 250% of his current base salary.